 A Zoo Veterinarian

-...YOU CAN VISIT US HOUSTON LIVESTOCK SHOW & RODEO
+...YOU CAN VISIT US

+HOUSTON LIVESTOCK SHOW & RODEO

-Visit the School of Veterinary Medicine & Biomedical Sciences (VMBS) booth on Barrel Racer Expressway in Hall B of the NRG Center each day during the Houston Livestock Show & Rodeo to learn about the many opportunities available at the VMBS and talk with Aggie veterinary students, VMBS graduate students, Texas A&M undergraduate students, and VMBS faculty and staff.
+Visit the Texas A&M Veterinary Medicine & Biomedical Sciences (VMBS) booth on Barrel Racer Expressway in Hall B of the NRG Center each day during the Houston Livestock Show & Rodeo to learn about the many opportunities available at the VMBS and talk with Aggie veterinary students, VMBS graduate students, Texas A&M undergraduate students, and VMBS faculty and staff.

 VMBS TOURS

-Learn about what it's like to be an Aggie veterinary student and see some of the classrooms and laboratories in which they take classes on one of the VMBS' daily 45-minute tours.
-Led by VMBS Ambassadors-a group that includes first-, second-, and third-year veterinary students, as well as graduate and undergraduate students-these free tours walk guests through all three buildings of our Veterinary & Biomedical Education Complex and introduce visitors to some of the school's history and programs.
+Learn about what it's like to be an Aggie veterinary student and see some of the classrooms and laboratories on one of the VMBS' daily 45-minute tours.
+Led by VMBS Ambassadors - group that includes first-, second-, and third-year veterinary students, as well as graduate and undergraduate students these free tours walk guests through all three buildings of our Veterinary & Biomedical Education Complex and introduce visitors to some of the school's history and programs.

-Schedule a tour at

-vetmed.tamu.edu/tours,

-or watch a tour online at
+Schedule a tour at vetmed.tamu.edu/tours, or watch a tour online at vetmed.tamu.edu/ambassadors/video-tours.

-vetmed.tamu.edu/ambassadors/video-tours.

-BECOMING A VETERINARIAN TIPS FOR HIGH SCHOOL STUDENTS
+BECOMING A VETERINARIANTIPS FOR HIGH SCHOOL STUDENTS

-In order to prepare for college-level pre-professional courses, students should complete a college preparatory curriculum that includes: - · One year each of chemistry, biology, and physics - At least 11⁄2 years of algebra, one year of geometry, and 1⁄2 year of trigonometry - Core academic subjects, including English (writing & literature), social sciences, history, and any other subjects required by your high school and by the college(s) you plan to attend College-level students are expected to learn more course material on their own, outside of the classroom, than are high school students.
-Developing strong academic skills and study habits while you are in high school will help you make a successful transition to college.
+In order to prepare for university-level, pre-professional courses, students should complete a university preparatory curriculum that includes: - One year each of chemistry, biology, and physics - At least 11⁄2 years of algebra, one year of geometry, and 1⁄2 year of trigonometry - Core academic subjects, including English (writing & literature), social sciences, history, and any other subjects required by your high school and by the university(s) you plan to attend University-level students are expected to learn more course material on their own, outside of the classroom, than are high school students.
+Developing strong academic skills and study habits while you are in high school will help you make a successful transition to university.
 Therefore, it is recommended that students elect to complete math and science coursework in the senior year of high school.
-CHOOSING A MAJOR There are many programs and majors that can prepare you for veterinary school.
-Some students may wish to begin their four-year degree closer to home.
-Many community colleges in Texas have articulation programs through which qualified students at participating community colleges are able to apply to transfer to a four-year degree program.
+CHOOSING A MAJOR There are many programs and majors that can prepare an applicant for veterinary school; there is not a preferred major that students need to seek.
+Students can work with their university advisor to develop a plan for incorporating veterinary school prerequisites during their undergraduate studies.
+Some students may wish to begin their four-year degree at a community college near their home.
+Upper-level prerequisites can then be completed upon transfer to a four-year degree program.
 Learn more about transferring to the different colleges and schools at Texas A&M at tx.ag/VetTransfer.
 For more information, please visit FutureAggieVet.tamu.edu or call 979.862.1169.